mstefferson/DockerImages/README.md

 # DockerImages

-My baseline docker images for machine learning project, flask apps, and (hopefully) more.
+My baseline docker images for machine learning project (CPU/GPU), flask apps, and (hopefully) more.
 Feel free to pull or build the image of your choice.
 However, you may want to see the example on how to build a project on top of one of these images.

 ## Pre-requests
 * [Docker](https://docs.docker.com/install/)